-A wide range of easy-to-prepare meals were offered, which correlated with weekly presentations on portion control, fast food facts, and healthier options.
-The program also covered how to shop for and prepare healthy foods at home, vs. eating out.
+A wide range of easy-to-prepare meals were offered, that correlated with weekly presentations on portion control, fast food facts and healthier options.
+The program also covered how to shop for and prepare healthy foods at home, versus eating out.

 Here are changes RoyOMartin made to help employees with weight loss efforts:

 As part of RoyOMartin's Winning With Wellness program, employees set personal health goals to decrease risk factors for heart disease.
 Most often employees choose a goal of losing weight.
 "As a group, our employees lost over 1000 pounds in 2007, 850 pounds in 2008, and 1,246 pounds in 2009," says Van Mol.
 "The individuals who participate enjoy the support of a peer group in their efforts to lose weight through our 'Losing to Win' Weight Loss Challenges."

 In addition to a "no donuts" policy for company-sponsored meetings, RoyOMartin will be kicking off a new incentive program in 2010.
 "We made providing healthy vending choices a priority in 2009.
 Now, we want to encourage our employees to consistently eat healthy," says Van Mol.